mozilla/firefox-test-engineering/reference/testing.rst

 certain webpages or parts of an API) and ranks them based on their importance.
 For example, a news site rank being able to read existing articles as more important than being able to submit new articles.
-Ranking these parts allows you to make decisions about which to test more and what kind of tests to run.e
+Ranking these parts allows you to make decisions about which to test more and what kind of tests to run.

 Unit and integration tests
 --------------------------

 As a developer, the most common type of tests you will write are unit and integration tests.
-Unit tests test the smallest possible chunk of functionality and are isolated from eachother.
+Unit tests test the smallest possible chunk of functionality and are isolated from each other.
 Integration tests test the interaction between these chunks.

 In practice, **any changes you make to a project should be tested in some